minimaxir/automl-gs/README.md

 TL;DR: auto-ml gs generates raw Python code using Jinja templates and trains a model using the generated code in a subprocess: repeat using different hyperparameters until done and save the best model.

 automl-gs loads a given CSV and infers the data type of each column to be fed into the model.
 Then it tries a ETL strategy for each column field as determined by the hyperparameters; for example, a Datetime field has its `hour` and `dayofweek` binary-encoded by default, but hyperparameters may dictate the encoding of `month` and `year` as additional model fields.
-ETL strategies are optimized for frameworks; TensorFlow for example will use text embeddings, while other frameworks will use CountVectorizers to encode text. automl-gs then creates a statistical model with the specified framework.
+ETL strategies are optimized for frameworks; TensorFlow for example will use text embeddings, while other frameworks will use CountVectorizers to encode text (when training, TensorFlow will also used a shared text encoder via Keras's functional API). automl-gs then creates a statistical model with the specified framework.
 Both the model ETL functions and model construction functions are saved as a generated Python script.

 automl-gs then runs the generated training script as if it was a typical user.
 Once the model is trained, automl-gs saves the training results in its own CSV, along with all the hyperparameters used to train the model. automl-gs then repeats the task with another set of hyperparameters, until the specified number of trials is hit or the user kills the script.